yasyf/bcferries/README.md

 # BC Ferries Python Library

 This is the Python client library for interacting with information published on the [BC Ferries mobile site](http://mobile.bcferries.com/).
 It is essentially a wrapper around a BeautifulSoup-powered scraper.
 Better documentation and tests are still in the works; feel free to contribute!

+This library is used to power project like [FerryTime](https://ferryti.me).
 The source code for this library can be found at [yasyf/bcferries](https://github.com/yasyf/bcferries) on GitHub.

 ## Installation